 Persevere in love to restore survivors

-After survivors of exploitation have escaped or been rescued, they still face a long journey of healing to find freedom psychologically and emotionally.
-Often the transition out of that life is difficult and sometimes even life-threatening.
+After survivors of exploitation have escaped or been rescued, they still face a long journey of healing to find freedom psychologically, emotionally and economically.
+Often the transition is difficult and sometimes even life-threatening.
 The effects of repeated trauma are long-term, and last for years.
-They endure social stigma on a daily basis, and must still find ways to support their families despite few opportunities for jobs or an education.
+Survivors endure social stigma on a daily basis, and must still find ways to support their families despite few opportunities for jobs or an education.
 We empower survivors, once vulnerable, exploited and oppressed, to live with dignity and hope.
-With continued counselling, life skills training, education, and a supportive community environment, young women are provided the emotional and physical skills and self-reliance needed for a successful life away from exploitation.
+With counselling, life-skills training, job-skills training, education opportunities and support for families, young women and men are provided the emotional and physical skills and self-reliance needed for a successful life away from exploitation.